On the convergence of arithmetic orbifolds: Geometry of

 where $\|\cdot\|$ is a norm on $\Ade^2$ given at each place $v$ by a norm preserved by $K_v$ and normalized so that $\|e_1\|=1$.
 It is easy to see that we can take $c_F\ge\gamma(F)^{-\frac r 2}$ in \eqref{reduction0}.

-Using strong approximation for $\G$ it is possible to replace each $a_i$ in \eqref{reduction0} by an element of $\G(\Ade)$ which is equal to some $\gamma_i\in\G(f)$ at all finite places; we will give an explicit choice for these $\gamma_i$.
+Using strong approximation for $\G$ it is possible to replace each $a_i$ in \eqref{reduction0} by an element of $\SL_2(\Ade)$ which is equal to some $\gamma_i\in\SL_2(F)$ at all finite places.
+We will give an explicit choice for these $\gamma_i$ (which will actually circumvent the use of the strong approximation property of $\G$).
 For $\xi\in F$ we put

 Let $v\in V_f$; if $v(\xi)\le 1$ then $\gamma_\xi\in K_v$; if $v(\xi)>1$ then one can easily compute the Iwasawa decomposition of $\gamma_\xi$ at $v$: